abenjak/TN_swap_from_facets/README.md

 ```
 Options:
 	--minMarks=MINMARKS
-		minimum number of markers that must be present in a segment.
-[1000]
+		minimum number of markers that must be present in a segment [1000]

 	--threshold=THRESHOLD
-		nhet frequency threshold.
-[0.025]
+		nhet frequency threshold [0.025]

 	--outPrefix=OUTPREFIX
 		prefix for output files [will deduce from input]